|Nutrition Facts (per serving)|

 3/4 cup light coconut milk

-Toasted pumpkin seeds, chopped herbs, dairy-free yogurt, for garnish
+Toasted pumpkin seeds, for garnish, optional

 Gather the ingredients.